firstbatchxyz/dria-blog/docs/how-to/functions.md

 ---
 categories:
 - Workflows
-description: Explore Dria Nodes' built-in and custom functions for advanced workflow automation, including mathematical tools and APIs.
+description: Discover how to use custom and built-in functions in Dria Nodes workflows with examples for improved automation and integration.
 tags:
 - Dria Nodes
-- workflow automation
+- Custom Functions
-- custom functions
+- Workflow Automation
-- API integration
+- API Integration
-- mathematical tools
+- Programming Examples
 ---

 # Functions